-- treatment required for a physical or mental condition caused by torture, female genital mutilation, domestic violence or sexual violence – this does not apply if you have come to England to seek this treatment unless you have applied for, or have been granted, asylum status
+- treatment required for a physical or mental condition caused by torture, female genital mutilation, domestic violence or sexual violence – this does not apply if you've come to England to seek this treatment unless you've applied for, or have been granted, asylum status

 Choosing a hospital or consultant

-If you're referred for your first outpatient appointment, in most cases you have the right to choose which hospital in England to go to.
+If you're referred for your first outpatient appointment, in most cases you've the right to choose which hospital in England to go to.

 This will include many private and NHS hospitals that provide services to the NHS.